Ohm’s Law

 Do not expect a fixed resistance model for LEDs, diodes, transistors, batteries, motors, lamps during warm-up, thermistors, varistors, semiconductors, or components operating outside their ratings.

-Ohm’s Law still helps locally, but nonlinear devices need device curves or models.
-A diode, for example, does not have one constant resistance across all voltages.
+Ohm’s Law can still be used around a defined operating point or for surrounding linear components, but nonlinear devices need device curves or models.
+A diode or LED, for example, does not have one constant resistance across all applied voltages.

 Engineering judgment and field reality